 Given the length and texture of the coat, it's important to brush him at least 2-3 times per week.
 Especially if he's outside playing a lot!

-This is important to avoid matts and tangles, and to remove any debris his coat has collected from his outdoor adventures.
+This is important to avoid mats and tangles and to remove any debris his coat has collected from his outdoor adventures.

-A slicker brush works well to remove matts and tangles, and to effectively remove loose fur from the undercoat.
-A regular comb or brush works well when all you need to do is keep his coat in tip top shape.
+A slicker brush works well to remove mats and tangles and to effectively remove loose fur from the undercoat.
+A regular comb or brush works well when all you need to do is keep his coat in tip-top shape.

 In addition to regular brushing, it's worth getting him some professional grooming every 2-3 months.
 This is because the hair around his face and eyes can become quite long, so reducing this down to under 6 inches is recommended.

-It is also advisable to use a quality dog shampoo when bathing, to avoid stripping the natural oils out of his hair.
-Dry, irritated skin is one of the lading causes of excessive shedding, so using a balanced shampoo, and not over bathing, is very important to reducing shedding.
+It is also advisable to use a quality dog shampoo when bathing to avoid stripping the natural oils out of his hair.
+Dry, irritated skin is one of the leading causes of excessive shedding, so using a balanced shampoo and not over-bathing is very important to reducing shedding.

 Bottom Line

 Black Russian Terriers do not shed much hair, but they do blow coat seasonally.
-Regular grooming and brushing is important to keeping his coat tangle free, and in reducing overall shedding.
+Regular grooming and brushing are important for keeping his coat tangle-free and for reducing overall shedding.
 By keeping up a good grooming routine, your home will be relatively hair free!

 I have four Black Russian Terriers and they do not have under coats and they do not shed.